ResistanceHub/game-of-html/README.md

 ### Exploring the API

-We will be using data from An "API of Ice and Fire" - https://anapioficeandfire.com/
+We will be using data from "An API of Ice and Fire" - https://anapioficeandfire.com/

 This provides API provides information about the Game Of Thrones books.